manga-short-stories/.github/profile/README.md

 ## Hi there 👋

-This is repository to host the manga short stories translations from Japanese.
+This is organisation to host the manga short stories translations from Japanese.

 <!--